Q4 in India: Making the Most of Festivals and Holiday Shopping Events

 It all started with a big boom, but not the cosmic kind.
 The boom we’re talking about is the one that digitized India back in 2015.

-The Digital India campaign united India with low cost, widely available smartphones and high-speed connectivity, making India one of the world’s largest and fastest-growing base of digital consumers with an expected value of $120B in 2020.
+The Digital India campaign united India with low cost, widely available smartphones and high-speed connectivity, making India one of the world’s largest and fastest-growing base of digital consumers with an expected value of $11.5B by 2025.
 This fast-paced adoption caused Indian traditions to seep into online purchase behavior, creating dramatic shopping peaks that coincide with Indian festivals and traditions.